Albert Kahn (architect)

-Albert Kahn (March 21, 1869 – December 8, 1942) was an American industrial architect.
-He was accredited the architect of Detroit and designed industrial plant complexes such as the Ford River Rouge automobile complex.
-He designed the construction of Detroit skyscrapers and office buildings as well as mansions in the city suburbs.
-He led an organization of hundreds of architect associates and in 1937, designed 19% of all architect-designed industrial factories in the United States.
-Under a unique contract in 1929, Kahn established a design and training office in Moscow, sending twenty-five staff there to train Soviet architects and engineers, and to design hundreds of industrial buildings under their first five-year plan.
+Albert Kahn (March 21, 1869 – December 8, 1942) was an American architect noted for his collaborations with his brother Julius Kahn in designing industrial plant complexes such as the Ford River Rouge automobile complex.
+Based in Detroit, he also designed skyscrapers, office buildings, and mansions in the city and suburbs, as well as many buildings at University of Michigan in Ann Arbor.
+Kahn has been called the "architect of Detroit" as the designer of nearly 900 buildings in the city.

+Kahn led an organization of hundreds of architect associates, and in 1937, designed 19% of all architect-designed industrial factories in the United States.
+Under a unique contract in 1929, he established a design and training office in Moscow, sending twenty-five staff there to train Soviet architects and engineers, and to design hundreds of industrial buildings under their first five-year plan.
 They trained more than 4,000 architects and engineers using Kahn's concepts.
 In 1943, the Franklin Institute posthumously awarded Kahn the Frank P. Brown Medal.